 How can I help the extraction site heal faster?

-The best thing you can do to ensure proper and fast healing is follow all your after care instructions.
-This includes eating a soft diet for a few days, do not use a straw for 24 hours, ice the affected area if swelling is present, avoid smoking for a few days, do not spit for 24 hours, and do not take any blood thinning medication such as aspirin.
+The best thing you can do to ensure proper and fast healing is to follow all your after-care instructions.
+This includes eating a soft diet for a few days, do not use a straw for 24 hours, icing the affected area if swelling is present, avoiding smoking for a few days, do not spit for 24 hours, and do not take any blood-thinning medication such as aspirin.